OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

-An institution -- typically a university, a national lab, a transnational research infrastructure such [European XFEL](http://xfel.eu), or transational infrastructure provider like [EGI](http://egi.eu) -- wishes to provide to its members with a Jupyter service.
+An institution -- typically a university, a national lab, a transnational research infrastructure such [European XFEL](http://xfel.eu), or transational infrastructure provider like [EGI](http://egi.eu) -- wishes to provide its members and users with a Jupyter service.

-The service lets user spawn and access a personal or collaborative virtual environments: namely a web interface to a light weight virtual machine, in which they can use Jupyter notebooks, run calculations, etc. In the sequel we will use JupyterHub's terminology and call such virtual environments *notebook servers*.
+The service lets user spawn and access personal or collaborative virtual environments: namely a web interface to a light weight virtual machine, in which they can use Jupyter notebooks, run calculations, etc. In the remainder of this document we will use JupyterHub's terminology and call such virtual environments *notebook servers*.

 To cater for a large variety of use cases in teaching and research,